source-academy/c-slang/ctowasm/README.md

 ## Build

 1. Run `yarn install` to install all dependencies.
 2. Run `yarn build` to build the bundle.
-The bundled output files will be built in the [dist folder](dist).
+The bundled output files will be built in the [build folder](build).

 ## Commands